 Lake-effect snow and black ice

-Ohio is known for a high volume of deer-related crashes, especially in the fall.
-Impacts with animals generally fall under comprehensive coverage, so it’s worth keeping if you commute on darker two-lane roads or drive outside city centers.
+Ohio sees some of the highest deer-crash volumes in the country, especially during fall.
+Comprehensive coverage typically pays for animal impacts, so it’s worth keeping if you commute on darker two-lane roads or drive outside city centers.

 Uninsured drivers